dizzib/rkeys/readme.md

 Command YAMLs are loaded in order, so YAML in `~/user-commands` can override that of app1 or app2.

-## sidechain and server-side sound effects
+## sidechaining server-side sound effects

 The sidechain allows secondary commands to run alongside the primary and is the best way to add low-latency server-side sound effects.